FIWARE/tutorials.Identity-Management/README.md

 ### Get Token Info

-`{{X-Auth-token}}` and `{{X-Subject-token}}` should be taken from the previous request, in the case of the response above, both variables should be set to `d848eb12-889f-433b-9811-6a4fbf0b86ca`
+`{{X-Auth-token}}` and `{{X-Subject-token}}` should be taken from the previous request, in the case of the response above, both variables should be set to `d848eb12-889f-433b-9811-6a4fbf0b86ca` - this indicates that *the user authorized with the token `{{X-Auth-token}}`  is enquiring about the user holding the token  `{{X-Subject-token}}`* - in this case we only have one user within the **Keyrock** application, and that user is enquiring about himself.

 #### :two: Request: